sclyde-ai/obsidian_github/社会科学 social science/金融 finance/資産 assets/お金•金銭•貨幣 money/不換紙幣 fiat money.md

-        defined by a central bank and government law as legal tender even if it has no intrinsic value
+efined by a central bank and government law as legal tender even if it has no intrinsic value